tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 condition, and if it fails then we `throwError`.
 If the condition succeeds then we insert a new key-value pair into the state.
 Simple.

-(The `get` is a bit sad all down at the bottom on its own.
+(The `get` is a bit sad and awkward all down at the bottom on its own.
 If you really don't like it you can use `execState` instead of `evalState`.)

 ## Performance

 If using `transformers` or `mtl` then it is likely that the transformations described in this article will have no performance impact, because after inlining the original and replacement versions will optimise to the same compilation result.
+If you use Bluefin then it's likely you'll experience some slow down relative to the original versions when the loop bodies are small and can be completely inlined.
+On the other hand it's possible that you will experience a performance boost for large loop bodies, especially if they span module boundaries and cannot be entirely inlined.

 ## Conclusion